ops-tools/ops-docker/README.md

 ### Commands

-ops-docker commands are basically higher-level abstractions for plain Docker commands combined with some standard unix programs like ssh in purpose to simplify the deployment process for a developer or ops engineer.
+ops-docker commands are basically higher-level abstractions for plain docker commands combined with some standard unix programs like ssh in purpose to simplify the deployment process for a developer or ops engineer.
 Commands can be combined into chains to perform complex actions and there is also some shortcuts for common operations, like rolling out the app or rolling it back to the previous state.

 For example.